 Thus, during training, we simulate both types of losses and optimize the network weights to recover the original tokens.
 Specifically, we simulate the packetization process, and in each iteration, we randomly sample a self-drop ratio $r_d$ from 0 to 0.6.
 Based on $r_d$, a certain fraction of tokens are dropped from each packet.
 Then, a packet drop rate $r_p$ is randomly selected from 0 to 0.8, and packets (and all their tokens) are dropped based on the selected packet drop rate.
 At the receiver, the tokens that have been received are identified based on frame and packet indices.
 The missing tokens, whether dropped due to self-drops or packet loss, are replaced with a learnable mask token \texttt{[M]} (\Fig{mage}).
 This ensures that the input sequence length to the model is fixed regardless of the number of dropped tokens, which is a requirement for ViT.
 The resulting tokens combined with positional embeddings that provide spatial and temporal location information for each token (including the mask tokens) are then provided as the input of the ViT module.
-The output of the ViT module is a complete $h\times w \times T$ grid with generated or original tokens in their proper positions (where $T$ represents the number of past frames), but we only use the last frame's tokens to reconstruct the orignal frame using the codec decoder.
-The loss recovery module is trained by sandwiching it between the encoder, packetizer and loss simulator on one side; and the decoder on the other side, in an architecture similar to that in \Fig{overview}.
+The output of the ViT module is a complete $h\times w \times T$ grid with generated or original tokens in their proper positions (where $T$ represents the number of past frames), but we only use the last frame's tokens to reconstruct the original frame using the codec decoder.
 Below we describe the loss function used in the training.

 \textbf{Reconstructive Training Loss.} Let $z=[z_{ijk}]_{i=1, j=1, k=1}^{h, w, T}$ denote the latent tokens from the encoder, and $M=[m_{ijk}]_{i=1, j=1, k=1}^{h, w, T}$ denotes a corresponding binary mask indicating which tokens are missing in the last $T$ frames.
 The objective of the training is to reconstruct the missing tokens from the available tokens.
 To accomplish this, we add a cross-entropy loss between the ground-truth one-hot tokens and the output of the loss recovery network.
 Specifically,